-The Committee meets every two weeks to tackle issues that are important to the State of Utah.
+The Committee meets twice a month to tackle issues that are important to the State of Utah.

-Assisting law enforcement in finding needy families and giving out gifts during Operation Give Back.
-The teenagers joined with the Utah Attorney General’s Investigators and other law enforcement to identify families who could use extra help around the holiday season.
-They were dispatched to different stores in areas with a lower socioeconomic status to look for potential gift recipients.
-They then radioed to the law enforcement the car model and license plate of the recipients so that law enforcement could pull the family over and present them with the gift.
-The teens were also able to ride along with law enforcement to give away the gifts.
+Operation Give Back: Assisting law enforcement in finding needy families during the holiday season.
+Youth join the Utah Attorney General’s Investigators and other law enforcement to identify families who could use extra help around the holiday season.
+They are dispatched to different stores in areas with a lower socioeconomic status to look for potential gift recipients.
+Throughout the morning, they radio law enforcement the car model and license plate of their chosen recipients to allow law enforcement to pull over families and present them with gifts.
+They may also have the opportunity to ride along with law enforcement to give away the gifts.
 Each year families are deeply grateful, and it is one of the more memorable service opportunities.

-In past years, the teens have advised the statewide Children’s Justice Centers Program on how to make centers more teen-friendly.
-The teens met with the statewide CJC Services Specialist, who showed them photos of the waiting rooms, exam rooms, and interview rooms at various Children’s Justice Centers throughout the state.
+In past years, the teens have advised the statewide Children’s Justice Center Program on how to make centers more teen-friendly.
+The youth met with the statewide CJC Services Specialist, who showed them photos of the waiting rooms, exam rooms, and interview rooms at various Children’s Justice Centers throughout the state.
 The teens were able to give feedback on how to make the centers more welcoming for their peers who have been abused, as well as suggestions on how to communicate more effectively with teenagers.
 These ideas are being implemented at centers across the state.

 How to Get Involved

 Interested in helping out?
-We would love to have teenagers in Utah apply!
+We would love to have teenagers from all over Utah apply!

 - Be 13-18 years old and be in middle or high school, whether public, private,